-“Perfection is a never ending journey, not a physical state.” -Me
+“Perfection is a never-ending journey, not a physical state.” -Me

 When a product proclaims grand achievements, that’s fine, but when they do so by latching onto the success of others, that says as much about their product as anything.
 Why name drop if your product is eminently unique?
-Basically, marketing like this rings hollow, but strikes a chord with some.
+Basically, marketing like this rings hollow but strikes a chord with some.

-The world of ultra premium vodka was created by marketing types, not distillers.
+The world of ultra-premium vodka was created by marketing types, not distillers.
 I’m convinced that most of the people writing copy for Grey Goose ads have never visited the distillery, nor do they understand the technical aspects of such a facility.
 If they did, they didn’t visit the “backroom”.

-Once marketers build a brand, based on an ultra premium ideology, there is no going back.
+Once marketers build a brand, based on an ultra-premium ideology, there is no going back.
 If Grey Goose is made from the finest water, wheat and traditions, then the bar has been set and going back is not an option.

-What happens if after sourcing all of the best ingredients, replicating the finest technology, designing an elegant bottle, and producing the best marketing campaign ever, the product still tastes crappy compared to the competitors, who sells at half the price and makes no grandiose claims?
+What happens if after sourcing all of the best ingredients, replicating the finest technology, designing an elegant bottle, and producing the best marketing campaign ever, the product still tastes crappy compared to the competitors, who sell at half the price and makes no grandiose claims?
 There are two options.
-First, you can take the Scotch approach and say “it is suppose to taste like that, and by ’that’ we mean the finest drink you’ll ever have“.
+First, you can take the Scotch approach and say “it is supposed to taste like that, and by ’that’ we mean the finest drink you’ll ever have“.
 A Scotsman can pull that off, vodka PR people can’t.
 The second option is to delve into the occult food additives codex, and “encourage” the best ingredients into being their very best.

 The problem with number two is it contradictions the marketing.
 If you have the best of everything, why does the product not come out as the best tasting?
 Well, that’s partly the process of distillation.
 It’s also why I think most PR people don’t understand what makes a distillery work.

 I’ve said it before, and I’ll say it again: alcohol is a poison.
 Human’s don’t like poison, but given the right conditions, we’ll happily adapt if the benefits outweigh the consequences.
 Alcohol is one such case.
 We like the “buzz” and increased sociability, but we don’t like the hangover.
 We also don’t like the taste.
 Only a very few people drink high proof spirits straight.
 The inhabitants of St. Vincent come to mind with their 169 proof Sunset rum (available at the LCBO).
-The rest of us like cocktails, mix, a little water / ice or at the very least a lower proof.
+The rest of us like cocktails, mix, a little water/ice or at the very least a lower proof.
 A lot of people like “all of the above”.

 Since vodka is straight poison, mixed with water, the choices are limited in making it palatable.
 The funny thing is that the purer you make your vodka poison, the more poisonous it is going to taste.
 If you make it less pure, like brandy, rum or whisky, you will comingle some additional flavour compounds, many times pleasant ones, that help decrease the poison barrier.
-Aging in barrels is another option, since the oak can give vanilla and toffee overtones to the spirit, which people find appealing.
+Ageing in barrels is another option since the oak can give vanilla and toffee overtones to the spirit, which people find appealing.
 Vodka–no dice–it’s not vodka if you oak age it.

 The reality is that there is nothing wrong with using glycerine in spirits, it works well and is a very safe additive.
-The problem comes when marketers proclaim greatness and purity, and deny using such additives.
+The problem comes when marketers proclaim greatness and purity and deny using such additives.
 If Ben Johnson was great, he wouldn’t have needed steroids.
 As we learned in kindergarten, lying and cheating are bad.